kj2797/HotelAndRestaurant/README.md

 # HotelAndRestaurant
 A prototype of a software that was developed to serve the need of Hotel and Restaurant Chain employees for day-to-day transactions digitally

+Here the code has been divided into two inline modules for hotel and the restaurant respectively.

+It is recommended to use Turbo C++ for better runtime experience.

+Few C++ graphics has also been inculcated with the use of graphics.h